-- Common side effects of pain medication: nausea, insomnia, itching, constipation, drowsiness, hallucinations. - Take medications with food to reduce side effects - Do not operative machinery or moving vehicles while taking the pain medication.
+- Common side effects of pain medication: nausea, insomnia, itching, constipation, drowsiness, hallucinations. - Take medications with food to reduce side effects - OTC anti-inflammatory such as Aleve, Ibuprofen or Motrin can be taken once Naproxen is complete - Do not operative machinery or moving vehicles while taking the pain medication.